stan1y/gmlib/Readme.md

 ## Building

-GMLib support build on Windows, Linux and Mac OS X. There are several environmental variables used by GMLib to determine paths to dependencies, refer to `Makefile' for details.
+GMLib support build on Windows, Linux and Mac OS X. There are several environmental variables used by GMLib to determine paths to dependencies, refer to `Makefile` for details.

 ### Prerequisites